 ARRIVAL AND DEPARTURE LOGISTICS

-The week begins on Saturday and ends the following Saturday.
-Please note that all guests will need to fly into Havana the Friday before their week starts in order to make the early Saturday morning flight to Las Brujas/Villa Clara.
-Guests will also spend an additional night in Havana on the back end of their trip, unless they have an early evening flight out of Havana.
+The week begins on Saturday and ends the following Sunday.
+Guests will need to spend an additional night in Havana on the back end of their trip, unless they have an early evening flight out of Havana.

 The hotel where guests stay when fishing Villa Clara is called Las Brujas.
 It has a unique design in that the entire facility is interconnected by a series of wooden walkways.
 The split level rooms all face north and overlook the ocean.
 The hotel rooms are large and spacious; each comes with two double beds, A/C, cable TV (ESPN!) and a private deck overlooking the ocean.
 The hotel has two hot tubs that also overlook the large bay in front of the hotel.
 The food is very good and a well stocked bar serves all the favorites.
 There is stunning beach just to the right of the bar/restaurant area and it’s just a short walk down the wooden path to where guests board the skiffs each morning.

 Angling capacity at Villa Clara is 8 rods.